 - Auditory stimulation should not be constant, must be assessed based on the dog’s response, and should be kept low in volume (< 70dB).

-- Play is simulated hunting and taking down prey and highly stimulating.
+- Play is simulated hunting and taking down prey and is highly stimulating.
 Great play stimulates all six aspects of hunting.

 - Dogs are very physical beings and enjoy all elements of predatory play.